2024 Winter Games

 Please check back closer to Winter Games for more details.

 After the Opening Ceremony, agencies will be escorted to local restaurants for dinner.
-Please check your agency’s registration packet for more detailed information.
+Please check back in January for restaurant assignments.

 Winter Games Reception

 The Winter Games Reception will be at Eagle Ridge Resort & Spa from 7:30 – 9:00 PM on Tuesday, February 6th.
 The dress is business casual.
 Light appetizers will be served and guests will enjoy presentations as well as socializing with other families, sponsors, volunteers, Board members, and staff.